-1. Gift acknowledgement letter for any gift[?] greater than \$250 provided contemporaneous to the gift.
+1. Gift acknowledgement letter for any gift?
+Greater than \$250 provided contemporaneous to the gift.

-(2Cash, land or conservation easements, even if donor indicates deduction may not be taken.)
+(2) Cash, land, or conservation easements, even if donor indicates deduction may not be taken.)

 - 2. Gift acknowledgement letters include the following: - a.
-Detailed gift dDescription of the gift - b.
-Statement that no goods or services were provided and/or a good faith estimate of the value of any goods and services provided - Donor-restricted moneys are appropriately classified, tracked, and used; financial records show the following: - a.
-Business process system exists for determining restrictions on gifts/grants and for tracking receipt, use and acknowledgement of restricted gifts/grants. - a.
-Gifts/grants solicited using the term "endowment" or solicited for other specific purposes are donor restricted in accordance with the solicitationdonor/grantor materials.
+Detailed gift description - b.
+Statement that no goods or services were provided and/or a good faith estimate of the value of any goods and services provided - 3.
+Donor-restricted moneys are appropriately classified, tracked, and used; financial records show the following:

-a.b.
-The receipt and use of funds in accordance with donor/grantor restrictions 5.
-Donor-restricted moneys are appropriately tracked and used.
+- a.
+Gifts/grants solicited using the term "endowment" or solicited for other specific purposes are donor restricted in accordance with the donor/grantor materials - b.
+The receipt and use of funds are in accordance with donor/grantor restrictions

 IV.
-Internal Controls ^{6D1}
+Internal Controls 6D1

-- 1. Internal control questions and supporting documentation complete.
-Starting in 2019 - 2.
-Internal control certification complete.
-Starting in 2019 - 3.1.
-Written ilnternal controls and accounting procedures address risk of misuse, loss, or misstatement of funds. - 4.2.
-Action taken to address significant internal control concerns.
+- 1. Written internal controls and accounting procedures address risk of misuse, loss, or misstatement of funds. - 2.
 Appropriate action taken to address any significant internal control issues and/or recommendations for significant changes to financial procedures listed in the management letter or correspondence that accompanied the most recent audit, review or compilation.

-V. Stewardship and Defense Funding ^{6A5}
+V. Stewardship and Defense Funding 6A5

 - 1. Has at least \$3,500 per conservation easement in board-designated or restricted stewardship funding.
 If a first-time applicant does not have the full amount, a feasible plan with specific funding targets and timelines exists so that the land trust will have the full amount before its first renewal. - 2.
 Has sufficient financial resources to cover conservation property stewardship. - 3.
 Has amount specified by the Legal Defense Reserves Calculator in board-designated or restricted defense funding?.
-If an applicant does not have the full amount, it has at least half of the required funds, and a feasible plan with specific funding targets and timelines exists so that the land trust will have the full amount before its next renewal. ([?]Stewardship and defense moneys can be co-mingled, but the total required is the sum of the stewardship and defense amounts.)
+If an applicant does not have the full amount, it has at least half of the required funds, and a feasible plan with specific funding targets and timelines exists so that the land trust will have the full amount before its next renewal. ('Stewardship and defense moneys can be co-mingled, but the total required is the sum of the stewardship and defense amounts.)